Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 6. Others may ask questions or request changes so make sure to check back, or enable the notification options!
 7. The [Pull Request](https://help.github.com/articles/about-pull-requests/) will be reviewed and a determination will be made to merge the request.
     * If there is a Project Issue in conjunction with the Asset Issue, the feature will not be moved to the master branch until all dependent parts of been completed.

+## How to Open a Studio Feature Request<a id="how-to-open-a-studio-feature-request"></a>
+1. Determine if the same or similar request already exists for what you had in mind.
+    * Game Studio [Feature Requests](https://github.com/Enterlucent/open-space-game-studio/Issues?utf8=%E2%9C%93&q=label%enhancement+is%3Aall) belong in the Studio Issues.
+    * If one does exist, feel free to expand upon it by commenting on the Issue but there's no need to open a new one.
+2. Create a [Feature Request](https://github.com/Enterlucent/open-space-game-studio/Issues/new?template=Feature_request.md) on the Issues page.
+    * Add the "enhancement" label (to the right of the text inputs)
+    * Make sure that you are very detailed with what you think the feature should accomplish, how it should be implemented and it's predicted effect on other features.
+3. Check back often, or enable the notification options, in the event others have questions about your proposal
+4. You will know when the feature(s) is accepted when the Issue(s) has been assigned to a Team Member(s)

 # Attribution
 This CONTRIBUTING document was compiled with the help of [nayafia/contributing-template](https://github.com/nayafia/contributing-template/blob/master/CONTRIBUTING-template.md).